EducationalTestingService/rsmtool/doc/tutorial.rst

 .. important::

-    Although this tutorial provides feature values for the purpose of illustration, RSMTool does *not* provide any functionality for feature extraction; the tool is designed for researchers who use their own NLP/Speech processing pipeline to extract features for their data.
+    Although this tutorial provides feature values for the purpose of illustration, RSMTool does *not* include any functionality for feature extraction; the tool is :ref:`designed for researchers <who_rsmtool>` who use their own NLP/Speech processing pipeline to extract features for their data.

 Once you have the features extracted from your data, using RSMTool is fairly straightforward: